gary9716/pokeapiCrawlerAndParseUploader/README.md

 crawl json data from pokeapi.co and upload part of the data to parse server

-you need to create a file called parseConfig.json before run the app.js Also, I put a localParseServer script so you can host a local Parse server for testing.
+you need to create a file called parseConfig.json before run the app.js There is a template called parseConfig.ex.json you can use it.
+Also, I put a localParseServer script so you can host a local Parse server for testing.

 pokeapi: http://pokeapi.co/